grantgaffney/Ticker-10k-Sentiment-Analysis/README.md

 DISCLAIMER:

  TLDR; I ran out of credits and the demo will only work with [APPL, PLTR, V, TSLA, GOOG, UBER, MSFT, AMZN].
-To view the demo working with processing a new ticker watch this video I made ... https://www.youtube.com/watch?v=gU2b7kgcwLw
+To view the project working with processing a new ticker watch this video I made ... https://www.youtube.com/watch?v=gU2b7kgcwLw

-  To demo the repo with the cached data ... https://ticker-10k-sentiment-analysis.vercel.app
+  To demo the project with the cached data ... https://ticker-10k-sentiment-analysis.vercel.app

 File Overview: